Gen - Bonds of Love

 She turns to me.

-“Will you bond with me, Neebol?” she asks.
+Bond with me, Neebol?” she asks.

-“I want to be with you.”
+“I want to be with you, not just protect you.”

 “What about the training?”
 I ask.

-“Then, in 20 cycles, I’ll lead you through the birthing.”
+“We’ll continue it, and when you’re ready, I’ll lead you through the birthing.”

 I take both her hands, and kiss them.